Menu

 For the early risers, we will head out for a pre-breakfast walk.
 In the morning, there is often mist rising off of the river at this hour, and with the spectacular summer greenery or autumn foliage as a backdrop, it's a picture-perfect and serene setting.

 We return to Stowe, and head for the state's highest peak: Mt.
 Mansfield.
-We ascend the historic Toll Road by van, and then hike along the ridge to the summit.
-We are treated to 360 degree views of the Champlain Valley, the Adirondacks, and New Hampshire's White Mountains the entire way.
+We ascend the historic Toll Road by van and then hike along the ridge to the summit.
+We are treated to 360-degree views of the Champlain Valley, New York's Adirondacks, and New Hampshire's White Mountains the entire way.

 Descending back towards the village, we stop to enjoy lunch at the Trapp Family Lodge Bierhall.
 Founded by the famous family of singers who settled in Stowe after fleeing the Nazi occupation of Austria, the lodge offers many walking trails that offer a respite of shade in the summer and highlight the brilliant colors of the foliage in fall.
 The idea for an on-site brewery began “brewing” in Johannes von Trapp's mind more than a decade ago as a result of enjoying the tasty lager on his trips to the Austrian countryside near his ancestral home.